St Andrew the Apostle School SEND Information Report 2023

 1. The kinds of special educational needs for which provision is made at the school:

-We currently support children with the following Special Educational Needs, and do so in line with the 2015 Code of Practice: ASD, dyslexia, dyspraxia, dyscalculia, hearing impairment, visual impairment and SLD (Literacy)
+We currently support children with the following Special Educational Needs, and do so in line with the 2015 Code of Practice: ASD, ADHD, dyslexia, dyspraxia, dyscalculia, hearing impairment and SLCN.

 2. The school's policies for the identification and assessment of pupils with special

-The school’s policy for identifying children with SEND is in line with the SEND Code of Practice 2015.
+The school’s policy for identifying children with SEND is in line with the SEND Code of Practice 2014.
 The school recognises that a child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.
-As defined in the 2014 Code of Practice, the school accepts that a young person has a learning difficulty or disability if they: have a significantly greater difficulty in learning than the majority of others of the same age; or if they have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.
+As defined in the 2014 Code of Practice, the school accepts that a young person has a learning difficulty or disability if they: have a significantly greater difficulty in learning than the majority of others of the same age; or if they have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions